 Fallon Animal Welfare Group meets Jan.
 9 at 5:30 p.m. at The Pizza Factory.
 This is our first meeting of 2015 and we’ve got a lot to discuss.

 Please join us and get involved.
 Contact us at 775 423-8650 or www.fallonanimalwelfaregroup.org for more information.

 A training-of-trainers workshop is designed to educate adults who work with teens and teen peer leaders/educators about healthy dating relationships and the prevention of relationship abuse.

-The Churchill County Democrats will hold their regular monthly meeting on Oct.
-9 at the Churchill County Administration Complex in Room 136.
-Please note, this is a change of place.
+The Churchill County Democrats will hold their regular monthly meeting on Jan.
+8 at the Churchill County Administration Complex on the corner of North Taylor and A streets in Room 136.

-They will be making plans for the upcoming election.
+They will be nominating members for the election of CCDCC officers in February.
 The meeting starts at 6 p.m.
 Everyone is encouraged to attend.

 Are you the Mother of a Preschooler, birth to 5 yrs.?
 Do you need a break a couple of times a month?

 We hope at our meetings moms will find encouragement, support, relevant teaching, and opportunities to develop relationships with other women who are in the same stage of life.
 MOPS meets 10 a.m. to noon the second and fourth Wednesdays of each month at Parkside Bible Fellowship.
 Call 775-423-3855 for information and scheduling (childcare) or email email@example.com.
 Childcare for meetings is provided on the premises.